 The validity of floor SCOF testing was completely debunked in the international floor slip resistance testing community many years ago, and almost all SCOF floor test methods in the USA have now been withdrawn.
 The rest of the world never used these irrelevant tests, and never will.
 In this blog post, we will discuss the irrelevance of floor SCOF testing and the reasons why almost all those old, outdated and misleading floor SCOF test methods have now been withdrawn.

-Tile SCOF testing was widely used to help sell slippery flooring in the USA for many years, and the ASTM C1028 SCOF test was mostly promoted by the Tile Council of America (TCNA), as representatives of Daltile and other major American tile manufacturers, to help make Americans feel like they had some “scientific proof” that their slippery tiles weren’t slippery.
+Tile SCOF testing was widely used to help sell slippery flooring in the USA for many years, and the ASTM C1028 SCOF test was mostly promoted by the Tile Council of America (TCNA), as representatives of Daltile and other major American tile manufacturers, to help make Americans feel like they had some “scientific proof” that their slippery tiles and polished floors weren’t slippery.
 However, the reliability and validity of SCOF testing was questioned for many years by everyone who ever performed this SCOF test or witnessed the test being done.

 The ASTM C1028 SCOF floor test was finally withdrawn by the ASTM in 2014 because it was getting people killed and horribly injured by giving “passing” slip resistance ratings (0.60 or greater) to the most slippery of floors.
 One of the main problems with wet SCOF floor testing is that it does not take into account stiction, which is where the rubber used in the test sticks (using suction) to the most slippery of floors (polished and very slippery-when-wet floors), giving false and misleading slip test results.
 As a result, SCOF testing does not accurately reflect the slip resistance of a floor in real-world conditions.